RarelyCharlie/rarelycharlie.github.io/_draft/7cups.md

 Members have more access than guests to the support available, although some features are further restricted to members with certain status.

 A member account is shown within 7 Cups as a square icon with rounded corners.
-Members can use a custom name and icon, although some members keep the name and icon they originally had as guests.
-For example, a member icon might look like: [ICON]
+Members can use a custom name and icon, although some members keep the name and icon they originally had as guests.[ICON]

 Each member's profile contains:
 - Information about their activity and reputation on 7 Cups